Q: Am I a candidate for advanced stereotactic radiosurgery?

 Common side effects may include headache and dizziness.
 Be sure to ask your physician about other possible side effects and complications.

-The treatment offers pinpoint precision to target radiation treatment on tumors or lesions close to critical structures within the body.
+A: The treatment offers pinpoint precision to target radiation treatment on tumors or lesions close to critical structures within the body.
 It is considered a viable option for patients who cannot undergo traditional surgery because of illnesses, tumors that are located in inoperable areas, or an increased risk of harming critical structures near the tumor.
 Other advantages include: